Statute of Limitations on Workplace Injury

 The NC Workers’ Compensation Act is a state law that provides benefits to employees who are injured or become ill as a result of their job.
 Under this law, you are entitled to medical expenses, income replacement, and death benefits if you are injured or killed on the job.

-The Statute of Limitations for Work Injuries in North Carolina
+The Statute of Limitations for Workplace Injury in North Carolina

 North Carolina’s statute of limitations for work injuries is two years.
 This means that you have two years from the date of the accident to file a suit.
 However, there are some exceptions to this rule.
 For example, if you were injured due to an intentional act or if you were injured while working in a federal workplace, you may have to file your claim in a different time frame.